B2.7 Represent and solve problems involving the multiplication of three-digit whole numbers by decimal tenths, using algorithms.

 Knowledge: Student-Generated Algorithm

-A strategy for solving a problem or performing a calculation, usually developed by the student.
+A strategy for solving a problem or performing a calculation, usually developed by a student.